cakephp/docs/en/orm/table-objects.rst

 want would be::

     id | student_id | course_id | days_attended | grade

-The trouble is, a simple belongsToMany will not support this type of scenario because when belongsToMany associations are saved, the association is deleted first.
-You would lose the extra data in the columns as it is not replaced in the new insert.

 The way to implement our requirement is to use a **join model**, otherwise known as a **hasMany through** association.